Escape to England

 Netherlands surrendered has an almost mythic status in the Netherlands but had they not been picked up by HMS Venomous they would have been swept down the Channel and into the Atlantic.
 Click on the links to read about the voyage of the Zeemanshoop and the lives of her passengers and to find out more about Venomous read A Hard Fought Ship.

-The dramatic events of May 1940 are described in the new hardback edition of A Hard Fought Ship: the story of HMS Venomous which will be published on 9 May 2017 Register your interest nowto
+The dramatic events of May 1940 are described in the new 480 hardback edition of A Hard Fought Ship: the story of HMS Venomous which was published on 9 May 2017 Thebook launch was held at the

 Royal College of Defence Studies in London